The 9 Best Clocking-In Systems for Your Business

 Securitas Technology clocking-in system: how much does it cost?

-The package structure bundles together companies with as few as five employees and others with over 40, which is not ideal if your company is small or just starting out.
-It also gives more options to medium-sized and large businesses.
+The package structure bundles together companies with as few as five employees and others with more than 40, which is not ideal if your company is small or just starting out.
+It also gives more options to medium and large businesses.

 ats scorecard